March 9-10, 2016

 The conference will feature a choice of intensive three-hour workshops in addition to keynote presentations, panel discussions, and concurrent sessions.

-Online registration is now open.
-Applications have been made to provide Continuing Education credits for social workers and certified counselors.
+Applications will be made to provide Continuing Education credits for social workers, certified counselors, and certified health education specialists.
 Please check back in early January for confirmation of the number of credit that will be provided.

 Registration is FREE for all students from any campus.
 Registration fee for non-students is $135 before February 6th, and $150 after February 6th.